DJPblog/DJPblog.github.io/_posts/2017-02-24-The-Quest-For-Employability.md

   <li>The column and row size of the pizza</li>
 </ul>

-This leaves you something lie the below, which is the small pizza grid specifications.
+This leaves you something like the below, which is the small pizza grid specifications.